Sport & Exercise Science BSc (Hons)

 UCAS code: C602

 Discover the science behind sport and exercise.
-Support practical action with solid theory, build your subject knowledge and learn how to develop your own training programmes.
+Support practical action with solid theory, build your subject knowledge and learn how to develop a variety of training programmes.
 Join this degree, endorsed by BASES, the British Association of Sport and Exercise Sciences.

-Could you be training the next generation of Olympians?
-Want to support athletes to do their best and improve their bodies?
-Endorsed by the British Association of Sport and Exercise Sciences, this course covers the scientific principles that underpin sport and exercise performance.
+Endorsed by the British Association of Sport and Exercise Sciences, this degree covers the scientific principles that underpin sport and exercise performance.
 We’ll guide you through biomechanics, physiology and psychology.

 Through your time on our sport and exercise science degree, you’ll understand why professional practice is key.
 This programme is multidisciplinary with plenty of opportunities to apply theory with practical exercises.

 During your time with us you’ll make use of our outstanding facilities.
-See the theory in practice in our laboratories dedicated to performance analysis, biomechanics, sleep, functional rehabilitation and much more.
+See the theory in practice in our laboratories dedicated to physiology, biomechanics, psychology, strength & conditioning, functional rehabilitation and more.
+You’ll also have the chance to take your newly developed scientific skills into the field, utilising on-site facilities like sports halls, pitches, athletics track and swimming pool.

 What you'll study